moniker0/animal_shelter_data_analysis/README.md

       o	Breeds with the best survival rate over multiple years. o	Impact of intake type on animal outcomes.

-Refer to the attached documents for detaile:
+Refer to the attached documents for details:
 1. Detailed report stating objective, data sources, approach and analysis results.
 2. SQL script